Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 ```

 Ok, now you're able to choose the boost version that fits you.
 Notice on the right column, the complete name of the package and on the left column, the attributes of the package (channel and components name between dots).
+As explained in the introduction a channel is no more than a "snapshot" of the nixpkgs reference repository.

 Also notice that a same package may be available with different attributes (for example here boost-1.62.0 is available with python27 or python36 bindings).

 Once you've find the package name you want to install, you can do it with the following option (by name) :
 ```bash